 Relying on an auditor’s findings to help you strengthen and improve your security program is like relying on an inspector to make suggestions on the structure of your house based on blueprints alone.

-This is precisely what most organizations do.
 They identify a single business unit within the scope and set a ridiculously high dollar amount — $5,000,000 — for the threshold of included risks.

 The problem here is obvious — limiting the scope and only accounting for specific risks won’t give your organization a complete understanding of the risks to your environment.
 This results in an incomplete risk register with poor recommendations on how to address and improve them.